mfreyler/develop/README.md

 # Progress

 Ready to start Part 3 of the Ultimate Java Mastery Series:
-    - Collections 7- The List Interface (3:51)
+    - Collections 11- The Set Interface (5:33)